 Our Pick of 10 Best Indestructible Dog Toys For Aggressive Chewers

-We know that it’s hard to find the perfect chew toy for your vigorously chewing Lab so we’ve put together a list of the top ten best toys for strong chewers that we believe are the crème de la crème of the market and sure to keep both you and your dog happy.
+We know that it’s hard to find the perfect dog chew toys for your vigorously chewing Lab so we’ve put together a list of the top ten best toys for strong chewers that we believe are the crème de la crème of the market and sure to keep both you and your dog happy.

-The Original – And Still The Best – Tough Dog Toys From Kong
+The Original (and Still the Best) Tough Dog Toys from Kong

 Undoubtedly the market leaders, Kong toys were invented decades back in response to the founder’s German Shepherd needing a tough toy to keep him entertained.